-Genome engineering nucleases, including CRISPR-Cas12a, must access chromatinized DNA.
-Here, we investigate how Acidaminococcus sp.
-Cas12a cleaves DNA within human nucleosomes and phase-condensed nucleosome arrays.
-Using quantitative kinetics approaches, we show that dynamic nucleosome unwrapping regulates DNA target accessibility to Cas12a.
-Nucleosome unwrapping determines the extent to which both steps of Cas12a binding—PAM recognition and R-loop formation—are inhibited by the nucleosome.
-Nucleosomes inhibit Cas12a binding even beyond the canonical core particle.
-Relaxing DNA wrapping within the nucleosome by reducing DNA bendability, adding histone modifications, or introducing a target-proximal nuclease-inactive Cas9 enhances DNA cleavage rates over 10-fold.
-Surprisingly, Cas12a readily cleaves DNA linking nucleosomes within chromatin-like phase separated nucleosome arrays-with DNA targeting reduced only ~4-fold.
-This work provides a mechanism for the observation that on-target cleavage within nucleosomes occurs less often than off-target cleavage within nucleosome-depleted regions of cells.
-We conclude that nucleosome wrapping restricts accessibility to CRISPR-Cas nucleases and anticipate that increasing nucleosome breathing dynamics will improve DNA binding and cleavage in eukaryotic cells.
+Genome engineering nucleases must access chromatinized DNA.
+Here, we investigate how AsCas12a cleaves DNA within human nucleosomes and phase-condensed nucleosome arrays.
+Using quantitative kinetics approaches, we show that dynamic nucleosome unwrapping regulates target accessibility to Cas12a and determines the extent to which both steps of binding—PAM recognition and R-loop formation—are inhibited by the nucleosome.
+Relaxing DNA wrapping within the nucleosome by reducing DNA bendability, adding histone modifications, or introducing target-proximal dCas9 enhances DNA cleavage rates over 10-fold.
+Unexpectedly, Cas12a readily cleaves internucleosomal linker DNA within chromatin-like, phase-separated nucleosome arrays.
+DNA targeting is reduced only ~5-fold due to neighboring nucleosomes and chromatin compaction.
+This work explains the observation that on-target cleavage within nucleosomes occurs less often than off-target cleavage within nucleosome-depleted genomic regions in cells.
+We conclude that nucleosome unwrapping regulates accessibility to CRISPR-Cas nucleases and propose that increasing nucleosome breathing dynamics will improve DNA targeting in eukaryotic cells.